-- Are we secure now?
-Using the same technique as in the last remark, you can again get, e.g., $m_4 \oplus m_5$. - CBC is still one of the standard techniques though when encrypting blocks successively, as more advanced algorithms are not susceptible to this simple attack for one-time pads.
+Are we secure now?
+Using the same technique as in the last remark, you can again get, e.g., m4 ⊕ m5.

+• CBC is still one of the standard techniques though when encrypting blocks successively, as more advanced algorithms are not susceptible to this simple attack for one-time pads.
 An example would be the advanced encryption standard (AES).
 Using AES with CBC is an example of a bulk encryption algorithm.
-The operation of AES is beyond the scope of this short chapter however. - Note that Algorithm 13.7 has one big disadvantage Alice and Bob need to agree on a large random number first!
-While this is feasible for, e.g., secret agents, it is quite impractical for everyday usage.
+The operation of AES is beyond the scope of this short chapter however.